-Deafblindness is described as a unique and isolating sensory disability.
-People with deafblindness have both a hearing and vision loss or impairment, which significantly affects their communication, social lives, mobility and daily living.
+Deafblindness is described as a unique and isolating sensory disability resulting from the combination of both hearing and vision loss or impairment.
+This has a significant affect on communication, socialisation, mobility and daily living

 People with deafblindness are a very diverse group because of the varying degrees of their vision and hearing impairments, plus possible other disabilities.
 This means there are a wide range of communication methods including speech, oral and aural communication; various forms of sign language including tactile and deafblind fingerspelling; alternative and augmentative communication; and print and braille.